 Can you tell if you have a full thickness rotator cuff tear?

 After a significant trauma such as a fall or a car accident, your rotator cuff tendon can literally pull right off the bone.
-We call that an acute, traumatic full thickness rotator cuff tear.
+We call that an acute, traumatic full-thickness rotator cuff tear.
 On the other hand, I see many patients in the office who do not recall any significant injury, but their exam and MRI demonstrate that they have a full thickness tear — why is that?
-The risk of developing a rotator cuff tear increases with age because our tendons begins to gradually wear, lose its blood supply and its resilience.
+The risk of developing a rotator cuff tear increases with age because our tendons begin to gradually wear, lose its blood supply and its resilience.
 In that situation, even routine daily activities like gardening or working around the house increase the potential for wear, degeneration, and tearing.

-Whether your tear is chronic, attritional (wear and tear) or acute and traumatic (fall or injury) is a VERY important element of the decision making process in how we treat full thickness rotator cuff tears.
+Whether your tear is chronic, attritional (wear and tear) or acute and traumatic (fall or injury) is a VERY important element of the decision-making process in how we treat full-thickness rotator cuff tears.
 Treatment decisions are based not only on the type of tear you have, but whether or not other treatments have failed, and how poor your quality of life is.

 Full thickness rotator cuff tears

 Rotator cuff tears come in all shapes and sizes.
 Many patients have full thickness rotator cuff tears and do not even know it.
-As a matter of fact, by the time you reach 65 you have more than a 50% chance of having an degenerative rotator cuff tear because of wear and tear.
+As a matter of fact, by the time you reach 65 you have more than a 50% chance of having a degenerative rotator cuff tear because of wear and tear.
 No need to panic…

-How can Orthopedic Surgeons tell if you have a full thickness rotator cuff tear?
+>How can Orthopedic Surgeons tell if you have a full thickness rotator cuff tear?

 Does the amount of pain you are having correlate with the size or thickness of your rotator cuff tear?

 The size of the tear usually doesn’t correlate with the pain you are experiencing.
-Many patients mistakenly believe that they must have a large full thickness rotator cuff tear because they are in severe pain … usually the opposite is true.
+Many patients mistakenly believe that they must have a large full thickness rotator cuff tear because they are in severe pain … usually, the opposite is true.
 Many patients with severe shoulder pain have very small full thickness rotator cuff tears, partial thickness rotator cuff tears, or no tear at all.
 Yet some patients with mild shoulder pain have massive rotator cuff tears.
 Bottom line… the size of your tear will not correlate with the amount of pain you are experiencing.
 Many patients with tendonitis or bursitis have more pain than patients with rotator cuff tears.
 Many patients with tendinosis, small tears, large tears or just bursitis usually have very severe pain at night.
 Night pain can be very disruptive, aggravating and demoralizing.
-Night pain is frequently the reason many patients cite why they opted for surgery to repair of a full thickness rotator cuff tear.
+Night pain is frequently the reason many patients cite why they opted for surgery to repair a full thickness rotator cuff tear.

 The rotator cuff muscles control the motion and the overall strength of the shoulder.
 Small tears do not produce shoulder weakness, however, large or massive tears can produce very significant shoulder weakness.